Skip to content

 RETURNS DESCRIPTION

-Matcher for dictionaries where each value matches the given rules.
+Matcher for dictionaries where each value matches the rules.

 Source code in src/pact/match/__init__.py